daud0x0/filex/README.md

     $ python3 -r requirements.txt

 ## Usage
-    The filex tool is run from the command line and accepts two arguments:
 - The -key or --key option is used to provide a key file for decryption.
 If the option is not provided, the tool will encrypt the file instead.
 - The FILE argument is the name of the file to be encrypted or decrypted.

 ## Encrypting a File
-To encrypt a file, simply run filex without the -key option, and provide the file name as an argument:
+- To encrypt a file, simply run filex without the -key option, and provide the file name as an argument:

     $ python3 filex.py file.txt
-The tool will generate a new key and write it to a file called key.
+- The tool will generate a new key and write it to a file called key.
 It will then encrypt the contents of file.txt and overwrite the original file with the encrypted data.

 ## Decrypting a File
-To decrypt a file, run filex with the -key option, and provide the file name and key file as arguments:
+- To decrypt a file, run filex with the -key option, and provide the file name and key file as arguments:

     $ python3 filex.py -key key file.txt

-The tool will read the key from the key file, use it to decrypt the contents of file.txt, and overwrite the original file with the decrypted data.
+- The tool will read the key from the key file, use it to decrypt the contents of file.txt, and overwrite the original file with the decrypted data.